mint-vu/SLOSH/notebooks/README.md

 # demo_for _pointmnist
-[demo_for_pointmnist.ipynb](https://github.com/mint-vu/SLOSH/blob/main/notebooks/demo_for_pointmnist.ipynb): This notebook is a demo of the retrieval results of the SLOSH against the baselines on the pointcloud mnist 2d dataset.
+[demo_for_pointmnist.ipynb](https://github.com/mint-vu/SLOSH/blob/main/notebooks/demo_for_pointmnist.ipynb): This notebook is a demo of the retrieval results of SLOSH against the baselines on the pointcloud mnist 2d dataset.
 For all methods, we use a hash code length of 1024, and report the results for k=4,8 and 16.
 For SLOSH and FSPool, the size of the reference set is chosen to be the median of sizes of the input sets.

 ## dataset used:
 * [pointcloud mnist 2d](https://www.kaggle.com/cristiangarcia/pointcloudmnist2d): put downloaded data in ```/dataset/pointcloud_mnist_2d```